 Cutting the cost of scrap dealer insurance

-As mentioned above, working in a scrap yard is on the riskier end of the spectrum of businesses and policies prices will of course reflect this.
+Working in a scrap yard is on the riskier end of the spectrum of businesses, and policy prices will reflect this.
 However, you can still find cheap insurance for your breakers yard by following these tips:

 - Do not over insure: it sounds obvious, but purchasing more cover for your scrap business than is necessary is an easy mistake to make.
 To avoid this, talk through each aspect of the policy with the insurance provider.

-- Build up your no claims bonus: If you’re arranging motor trade insurance for the first time, this tip won’t help immediately, but it is worth bearing in mind if you ever should need to make a claim.
-A no claims bonus on your scrap yard insurance policy will help reduce costs and in some cases it may be worth paying out for smaller claims from company funds as opposed to claiming and losing your no claims bonus.
+- Build up your no claims bonus: If you’re arranging motor trade insurance for the first time, this tip won’t help immediately, but it is worth bearing in mind if you ever need to make a claim.
+A no claims bonus on your scrap yard insurance policy will help reduce costs, and in some cases, it may be worth paying out for more minor claims from company funds instead of claiming and losing your no claims bonus.

-- Experienced operators and drivers: having named drivers on your policy that are experienced and conviction and accident free will help reduce costs.
-At the same time, avoid where possible adding drivers under the age of 25 to your motor trade policy as they tend to increase claim rates and therefore cost more to insure.
+- Experienced operators and drivers: having experienced named drivers on your policy that are conviction and accident-free will help reduce costs.
+At the same time, avoid adding drivers under the age of 25 to your motor trade policy as they tend to increase claim rates and therefore cost more to insure.

-- Annual renewal: if possible, pay for your scrap dealer cover in one annual payment as opposed to spreading the cost over 12 months and therefore incurring interest charges for borrowing, and finally make use of a:
+- Annual renewal: if possible, pay for your scrap dealer cover in one yearly payment instead of spreading the cost over 12 months and therefore incurring interest charges for borrowing.

 Scrap Dealer Insurance Comparison Service

 Taking the time to compare quotes each year means you could take advantage of new customer insurance prices.
-Auto-renewing year on year is of course the easier option, but you are unlikely to be on the best rate for your breakers yard insurance policy if you stay put.
+Auto-renewing year on year is the easier option, but you are unlikely to be on the best rate for your breaker’s yard insurance policy if you stay put.